dishantj4/TennisGame/README.md

 <!-- Expected Result -->
 ### Expected Result

-Below is one of the example of expected result on ScoreBoard
+Below are few example of expected result on ScoreBoard
 ````
 "Love All"
 "Love Fifteen"